78526Nasir/MedicalStoreManagement/README.md

 # Buying Product

-Buying product was not fully implement in this project.
+Buying product was not fully implemented in this project.